top of page

 Designing for Real-World Variations

 One challenge with custom projects—especially remote ones—is accounting for variables you can’t measure in person.
-The canisters themselves had decorative raised details along the sides, which meant a tight fit could cause issues.
+The canisters had decorative raised details along the sides, which meant a tight fit could cause issues.

 To ensure the tops would sit properly, we:

-• Added 7/8 inch of extra clearance around each top
+• Added 5/8 inch of extra clearance around each top

 • Designed the tops to rest securely without binding